-Notes to 2016 Director Compensation Table
+Notes to 2017 Director Compensation Table

-(1) In the year ending December 31, 2016 we paid directors' fees as follows:
+(1) In the year ending December 31, 2017 we paid directors' fees as follows:

-Annual Retainer Fee \$50,000 Board Meeting Fees \$5,000 per meeting attended in person and \$2,000 per meeting attended by telephone Committee Meeting Fees, except Special Committee \$1,000 per meeting attended Lead Director and Chairman of the Audit Committee \$25,000 Committee Chairmen, except Audit and Special Committee \$15,000 Chairman of the Special Committee \$5,000 per month Special Committee Meeting Fees, except Chairman \$2,500 per month note 15 to our consolidated financial statements for the year ended December 31, 2016 included in our Annual Report on Form 10-K for the year ended December 31, 2016 which is available on our web site at www.opco.com or in paper on request.
+Annual Retainer Fee \$50,000 \$5,000 per meeting attended in person and \$2,000 per meeting attended by telephone Committee Meeting Fees, except Compliance and Special Committee \$1,000 per meeting attended Lead Director and Chairman of the Audit Committee \$25,000 Committee Chairmen, except Audit, Compliance and Special Committee \$15,000 Chairman of the Special Committee (5) \$5,000 per month Special Committee Meeting Fees, except Chairman (5) . \$2,500 per month Chairman of the Compliance Committee \$4,000 per month Compliance Committee Meeting Fees, except Chairman \$2,000 per month

+- (2) The values of restricted stock awards (granted under the Company's 2014 Incentive Plan) represent the grant date fair value of awards granted in the fiscal year.
+The underlying assumptions and methodology used to value our stock awards are described in note 14 to our consolidated financial statements for the year ended December 31, 2017 included in our Annual Report on Form 10-K for the year ended December 31, 2017 which is available on our web site at www.opco.com or in paper on request.
 Details of restricted stock awards held by the Named Executives appear in the "Outstanding Equity Awards Table" and notes thereto, appearing below.
-Details of options and restricted stock held by our non-employee directors appear below under "Director Stock-based Compensation."

-(2) The values of restricted stock awards (granted under the Company's 2014 Incentive Plan) represent the grant date fair value of awards granted in the fiscal year.
-The underlying assumptions and methodology used to value our stock awards are described in

-- (3) Non-employee directors receive annual stock awards of restricted Class A Stock as determined by the full Board of Directors (4,000 restricted shares each on January 28, 2016) which vest as follows: 25% six months from the initial grant date and 25% on each subsequent July 27.
-Directors are expected to accumulate and hold at least 6,000 shares of the Company's Class A Stock and have three years to achieve that position. - (4) Messrs.
-Behrens and Dwyer were appointed to the Board in May 2016.
-Messrs.
-Crystal and McArthur did not stand for reelection in May 2016. - (5) In addition to the Director Compensation described above, Ms. Roberts received 8,390 shares of Class A Stock (value realized on vesting of \$119,893), which vested on February 10, 2016 pursuant to compensation arrangements related to her previous employment with the Company.
+Details of options and restricted stock held by our non-employee directors appear below under "Director Stock-based Compensation." - (3) Non-employee directors receive annual stock awards of restricted Class A Stock as determined by the full Board of Directors (3,500 restricted shares each on February 23, 2017) which vest as follows: 25% six months from the initial grant date and 25% on each subsequent August 22.
+Directors are expected to accumulate and hold at least 6,000 shares of the Company's Class A Stock and have three years after joining the Board of Directors to achieve that position. - (4) In addition to the Director Compensation described above, Ms. Roberts received 7,142 shares of Class A Stock (value realized on vesting of \$119,898), of which 1,610 shares vested on February 10, 2017, 3,500 shares vested on February 22, 2017, and 2,032 shares vested on February 24, 2017 pursuant to compensation arrangements related to her previous employment with the Company. - (5) The Special Committee was dissolved on May 8, 2017, after which time the Compliance Committee assumed responsibility for completing any outstanding work, any unfinished committee matters and continuing the work for which the Special Committee was originally formed.
+The directors received compensation accordingly.

-In 2016, the directors were paid directors' fees of \$987,500 in the aggregate.
+In 2017, the directors were paid directors' fees of \$905,500 in the aggregate.
 Directors are reimbursed for travel and related expenses incurred in attending board and committee meetings.
 The directors who are not our employees are also entitled to the automatic grant of stock awards under the Company's 2014 Incentive Plan, which was adopted effective as of February 26, 2014 and ratified by our stockholders on May 12, 2014.
 Reference is made to the table under "Director Stock-based Compensation" below.
 Directors who are our employees are not entitled to receive compensation for their service as directors.